botpress/botpress/docs/guide/docs/main/code.md

 ### After Bot Mount

-This event is called everytime a bot is mounted, be it when the server is starting up or when new bots are added at runtime.
+This event is called every time a bot is mounted, be it when the server is starting up or when new bots are added at runtime.

 Location: `data/global/hooks/after_bot_mount`